jonmest/Positron/README.md

 ## How to use:
 1. `python3 main.py <path-to-directory-of-electron-project>`

-For verbose mode, where a brief explanation of the security risk is included, add the flag `-y`.
+For verbose mode, where a brief explanation of the security risk is included, add the flag `-v`.

-`python3 main.py <path-to-directory-of-electron-project> -y`
+`python3 main.py <path-to-directory-of-electron-project> -v`